buildforacause/exercise-app/README.md

 cd exercise-app/backend
 ```

-5. Change the below line from
+5. Change the below line in `app.py` from

 ```
 client = MongoClient("mongodb://mongodb:27017")